Kingston upon Hull: Geography

 Kingston upon Hull is on the northern bank of the Humber Estuary.
 The city centre is west of the River Hull and close to the Humber.
 The city is built upon alluvial and glacial deposits which overlie chalk rocks but the underlying chalk has no influence on the topography.
 The land within the city is generally very flat and is only 2 to 4 metres (6.5 to 13 ft) above sea level.
 Because of the relative flatness of the site there are few physical constraints upon building and many open areas are the subject of pressures to build.

 The parishes of Drypool, Marfleet, Sculcoates, and most of Sutton parish, were absorbed within the borough of Hull in the 19th and 20th centuries.
 Much of their area has been built over, and socially and economically they have long been inseparable from the city.
 Only Sutton retained a recognisable village centre in the late 20th century, but on the south and east the advancing suburbs had already reached it.
 The four villages were, nevertheless, distinct communities, of a largely rural character, until their absorption in the borough—Drypool and Sculcoates in 1837, Marfleet in 1882, and Sutton in 1929.
 The current boundaries of the city are tightly drawn and exclude many of the metropolitan area's nearby villages, of which Cottingham is the largest.
 The city is surrounded by the rural East Riding of Yorkshire.

 Some areas of Hull lie on reclaimed land at or below sea level.
 The Hull Tidal Surge Barrier is at the point where the River Hull joins the Humber Estuary and is lowered at times when unusually high tides are expected.
 It is used between 8 and 12 times per year and protects the homes of approximately 10,000 people from flooding.
 Due to its low level, Hull is expected to be at increasing levels of risk from flooding due to global warming.

 Historically, Hull has been affected by tidal and storm flooding from the Humber; the last serious floods were in the 1950s, in 1953, 1954 and the winter of 1959.

 Many areas of Hull were flooded during the June 2007 United Kingdom floods, with 8,600 homes and 1,300 businesses affected.

-Further flooding occurred in 2013, resulting in a new flood defence scheme to protect homes and businesses, stretching 4 miles from St Andrew’s Quay Retail Park to Victoria Dock, linking to other defences at Paull and Hessle.
+Further flooding occurred in 2013, resulting in a new flood defence scheme to protect homes and businesses, stretching 4 miles from St Andrews Quay Retail Park to Victoria Dock, linking to other defences at Paull and Hessle.
 Started in 2016, it was completed in early 2021.
 The scheme was officially opened on 3 March 2022, by Rebecca Pow.

 At around 00:56 GMT on 27 February 2008, Hull was 30 mi north of the epicentre of an earthquake measuring 5.3 on the Richter Scale which lasted for nearly 10 seconds.
 This was an unusually large earthquake for this part of the world.
 Another notable quake occurred early in the morning of 10 June 2018.